Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Projects of the year 2004-2005: reactions from students

-A time for exchange and discussion is generally necessary upon returning from the study trip to give students the floor.
-The passage through writing is also a way to express personal feelings and reflections.
-Written spontaneously or at the request of the teachers, the texts of the high school students testify to the impact of the trip and the meeting with the former deportees.
+A time for exchange and discussion is generally required upon returning from the study tour to give students the opportunity to speak.
+The written word is also a means of expressing personal feelings and reflections.
+Written spontaneously or at the request of teachers, the texts of high school students testify to the impact of the trip and the meeting with former deportees.

-Maintaining this past is moving towards the future...
+Maintaining this past is moving forward into the future...

-Transmitting this painful story is leaving Yesterday is living Today is thinking about Tomorrow...
+To pass on this painful story is to leave Yesterday is to live Today is to think of Tomorrow...

 Not to deny